Orbital Elements, plus astronomical ephemeris in

 To discover when each Centaur has been closest to the Sun (perihelion) and furthest away (aphelion), check out Perihelia & Aphelia

-The station dates of Pholus, Nessus, Asbolus, 1994 TA and Hylonome can be found at Stations
+The station dates (2000-20200 of a few Centaurs, Asbolus, Chariklo, Elatus, Okyrhoe, Pholus and Nessus, can be found at Stations

 For the more technically minded, these sites have hundreds of links to scientific papers about the various Centaurs: